andrew1007/mrfa-demo/article/part3.md

 1. The granularity/mindfulness of what nodes to target in `createSelector`.
 2. Minimizing the number of nodes that change when updating state.

-Effectively targeting optimal nodes is meaningless if they are constantly changing for useless reasons.
+Effectively targeting nodes for memoization is meaningless if those nodes are uselessly changing.
 Minimizing node updates during state transformations is an art that becomes manageable with an intuitive understanding of how state changes.

+### An Unoptimized Transformation Approach

 Copying unchanged nodes is a common issue.
-In the following code snippet, the state transformation algorithm creates a new node for every single object in the `docs` key.
-This triggers a rerender in every single instance of `useGetDocById`, regardless of the number of nodes that have actually changed.
+In the following code snippet, the state transformation algorithm creates a new node for every object in `docs`.
+A rerender is triggered in every instance of `useGetDocById`.
+It is irrespective of the nodes that have changed in value.
 The react dev tools performance profile confirms this.

 ```typescript
 const updateDate = (newDate, currId) => {